inBeat/inbeat-website/content/top-influencers/instagram/vegan/italy/milan/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In Milan In 2023
+title: Top 10 Vegan Instagram Influencers In Milan In 2024
 description: >-
-  Find top vegan Instagram influencers in Milan in 2023.
-Most popular hashtags: #milano #vegan #summer #sea.
+  Find top vegan Instagram influencers in Milan in 2024.
+Most popular hashtags: #milano #vegan #italia #summer.
 platform: Instagram
-hits: 38
+hits: 42
-text_top: Identify the best Instagram accounts on inBeat.
+text_top: Analyze the best Instagram accounts on inBeat.
-text_bottom: Our platform has 38 Instagram influencers like this in Milan, Italy for you to work with.
+text_bottom: Our platform holds 42 Instagram influencers like this in Milan, Italy for you to pitch.
 profiles:
   - username: "elisa.donatini"
     fullname: >-